chinglinwen/k8s/co-work-design.md

 # Co-work design ( draft )

 ## collaborate workflows design too

+How do we work together

 this need much work? robot tools, code review, git

 plan first, everyone take a responsibilities, periodic share status

-use git to report the status, every can join for the feedbacks
+use git to report the status, everyone can join for the feedbacks

 ## stableness/reliabilities
 focus, make sure, thinking the whole line?